Mdround/kubernetes-on-cloud9/kubeflow-install-eks-workshop.md

 # ip-192-168-54-93.eu-west-1.compute.internal   251641628Ki   32    4
 # ip-192-168-68-80.eu-west-1.compute.internal   251641628Ki   32    4
 ```
-... although the script above actually setup only one node, for me.
+... although this is defined in the YAML script with which we set up the cluster.

 ## Kubeflow Dashboard ##
 Get the Kubeflow service endpoint: